[Updated on March 4, 2020 9:52 PM]

 Benefits of a Secondary DNS Server

-Using Fast DNS as a secondary DNS service is one of the quickest ways for organization ease into the benefits of a globally robust cloud DNS solution.
+Using Edge DNS as a secondary DNS service is one of the quickest ways for organization ease into the benefits of a globally robust cloud DNS solution.
 Secondary DNS servers are a layer before the DNS Primary.
 The DNS Primary servers control the domain's zone records.
 These can be configured to push the zone information out to secondary DNS servers.
 The whole architecture can be configured where the Internet only communicates with the DNS secondary servers.
 This protects the critical Primary DNS server and zone information from attack.

 Pushing Secondary DNS to the Edge of the Internet